khaosans/ddd-llm-claims/docs/architecture.md

 - **Triage & Routing Agents**: Route claims to appropriate downstream systems
 - **Downstream Systems**: Final destination (e.g., Human Adjudicator Queue)

-### Flow: The Complete Journey
+### Complete Workflow Process

-Understanding the flow helps you see how all the pieces work together.
-Here's the complete journey of a claim through the system:
+The workflow process illustrates how system components coordinate to transform unstructured input into processed, routed claims.
+The following sequence describes the complete processing pipeline:

-1. **Input**: Unstructured customer data enters the system—like a customer dropping off paperwork at the front desk.
-This could be an email, form, or note.
+1. **Input Reception**: Unstructured customer data enters the system through various channels (email, form submissions, notes).
+This input requires transformation into structured domain models.

-2. **Fact Extraction**: The Intake Agent (LLM) reads the unstructured input and extracts key facts—date, location, amount, description.
-It's like a skilled analyst reading a messy document and pulling out the important information.
+2. **Fact Extraction**: The Intake Agent (LLM-based) processes unstructured input to extract structured facts: incident date, location, claimed amount, description, and other relevant attributes.
+The agent applies prompt engineering techniques (Brown et al., 2020; Ouyang et al., 2022) to perform this extraction.

-3. **Domain Event**: When facts are extracted, the system publishes a `ClaimFactsExtracted` event.
-This is like sending a memo to notify other departments that the first step is complete.
+3. **Domain Event Publication**: Upon successful fact extraction, the system publishes a `ClaimFactsExtracted` domain event.
+This event signals completion of the extraction phase and triggers downstream processing.

-4. **Orchestration**: The Workflow Orchestrator receives the event and coordinates the next steps.
-Like a manager, it doesn't do the work itself but ensures everything happens in the right order.
+4. **Workflow Orchestration**: The Workflow Orchestrator receives domain events and coordinates subsequent processing steps.
+It manages workflow state and ensures proper sequencing of operations without implementing business logic directly.

-5. **Policy Validation**: The Policy Validation Agent checks whether the claim is covered by an active policy.
-It's like a policy expert reviewing coverage rules.
+5. **Policy Validation**: The Policy Validation Agent evaluates whether the claim is covered by an active policy.
+This validation ensures compliance with policy terms and coverage rules.

-6. **Fraud Assessment**: The Fraud Agent assesses the risk of fraud, calculating a score based on patterns and anomalies.
-This helps determine how the claim should be handled.
+6. **Fraud Assessment**: The Fraud Agent analyzes claim patterns and anomalies to calculate a fraud risk score.
+This assessment informs routing decisions and risk management strategies.

-7. **Triage**: The Triage & Routing Agents look at all available information (policy status, fraud score, complexity) and decide where the claim should go next—human review, automated processing, fraud investigation, or rejection.
+7. **Triage and Routing**: The Triage Agent evaluates all available information (policy validation status, fraud score, claim complexity) to determine appropriate routing: human review queue, automated processing, fraud investigation, or rejection.

-8. **Dispatch**: The claim is sent to downstream systems—the final destination where it will be processed, reviewed, or investigated.
+8. **Downstream Dispatch**: The claim is dispatched to the appropriate downstream system for final processing, review, or investigation.

-**The Story**: This flow shows how a claim transforms from messy input to structured, routed information.
-Each step adds value and moves the claim closer to resolution.
-The event-driven approach means each step can happen independently, making the system flexible and maintainable.
+**Workflow Characteristics**: This process transforms unstructured input into structured, validated, and routed information.
+Each stage adds value through domain-specific processing.
+The event-driven architecture enables independent execution of stages, improving system flexibility and maintainability (Hohpe & Woolf, 2003).

 ## Downstream Systems: Integration and Routing